erdogant/distfit/docs/pages/html/_sources/Performance.rst.txt

     :scale: 80%

-Varying sample size
+Varying sample sizes
-''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''

 The goodness of fit will change according the number of samples that is provided.
 In the example above we specified 5000 samples which gave good results.
 However, with a relative low number of samples, a poor fit can occur.
-For demonstration purposes we will vary the number of samples and store the *mu*, *std* and detected distribution name.
+For demonstration purposes we will vary the number of samples and store the *mu*, *std*.
+In this experiment we are generating random continous values from a normal distribution.
+We will fixate fitting normal distribution and examine the loc, and scale parameters.

 .. code:: python